 Preachers who use John 16:8 to claim the holy spirit convicts a believer of sin do not read further to the next verses, John 16:9-11.
 It becomes very clear when you read a verse in its full context.

 of sin1, because they do not believe in Me1; of righteousness2, because I go to My Father and you2 see Me no more; of judgment3, because the ruler of this world3 is judged.

 ~ John 16:9-11

-The #1 players are people of the world, the ones who don’t believe in Jesus and his finished works on the cross.
+The #1 players are people of the world, who don’t believe in Jesus and his finished works on the cross.
 The #2 players are the disciples, the believers.
 And finally, the #3 player is the devil, the ruler of the world.